FrancJerah/DogBreeds/README.md

 # DogBreeds
-This is the combined version of the app DogBreeds.
+This is the combined version of the app DogBreeds with minor changes to the dashboard layout.

 ## About DogBreeds
 DogBreeds is an application that provides basic information about dog breeds and helps you identify your dog's breed.
 It also has a simple user interface for easy navigation.